ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage.md

 One possibility for such quirk is the sending order of market data updates.
 As the updates flow through TCP, everyone gets their updates at different times.
 The sending order matters, and thus might be exploitable if not randomized.
-I expect at least Binance's own trading division to be aware of all exploitable quirks, if such exist.
+I expect at least Binance's own trading divisions (Sigma Chain, Merit Peak Limited, possibly others) to be aware of all exploitable quirks, if such exist.
-**TODO: who**

 ## Conclusion

-Seemingly simple trading strategy
+Running one of the simplest high-frequency liquidity taking strategies on the most liquid crypto exchange and turning a profit is very hard.
+It may be doable by a single person, provided the plaing field is level, but certainly requires hyperfocus.
+The money awaiting is not earth staggering expecially without Binance VIP.

-Even though I did not yet reach the money printing phase, this odyssey of over 1300 commits gave me the excuse to learn a bunch of new things like Elixir, Nix, and C++.
+Even though I did not reach the money printing phase, this odyssey of over 1300 commits was not for nothing.
-It also left me with immense interest in engineering in financial markets.
+It gave me the excuse to learn a bunch of new things like Elixir, Nix, and C++, and left me with immense interest in and appreciation of financial engineering.

-If you intended to try similar arbitrage, I hope my description either lighted lightbulbs in your head or got you to reconsider.
+If you intend to try similar arbitrage, I hope my experience either lighted lightbulbs in your head or got you to reconsider.